 - surgically implanted devices, like pacemakers and defibrillators

-- heart transplant (as a last resort)
+- heart transplant, which is considered a last resort